RakhithJK/dbeaver-cloudbeaver-wiki/Resource-Loading.md

 The closest `Loader` will display states of loading.

 ### useResource(component, resource, key)
-component - can be React Component, React Functional Component or React Hook resource - resource instance or class key - null (skip resource loading) or any other valid value
+component - can be React Component, React Functional Component or React Hook<br>
+resource - resource instance or class<br>
+key - null (skip resource loading) or any other valid value<br>